- Last updated:

 - Overland flow of water - dealing number 708699785

-These documents have been registered with the Titles Queensland
+These documents have been registered with Titles Queensland.

 There may be an easement included as part of the conditions of your development approval.
 You will need to complete the Titles Registry Form 9 easement document.
 You will need to state the correct easement dealing number when completing the form.